renehorstmann/Plyc/README.md

         exit(EXIT_FAILURE);
     }

-    // killing a custom cloud has no effect, if holds_heap_memory_ is true, it will free each pointer ply_Simple_kill(&cloud);
+    // killing a custom cloud has no effect, only if holds_heap_memory_ is true, it will free each pointer ply_Simple_kill(&cloud);
 }
 ```